 Why Does My Dog Need Flea Treatment

-Seriously, don't wait for a flea problem to manifest before searching for a situation.
+Seriously, don't wait for a flea problem to manifest before searching for a solution.
 Instead, use products all year round to protect your dog from harm’s way.
 Prevention is key and to prove this, we've compiled together a list of compelling reasons to use flea-products on your four-legged friend all year round.

 - Fleas are DANGEROUS

 Ok, so this point may already be obvious.
 But we want to re-iterate it again for the folks up the back.
-Fleas can cause all sorts of horrific diseases in your dog like tapeworms – which are initially inside the flea and subsequently grows inside your dog.
+Fleas can cause all sorts of horrific diseases in your dog like tapeworms – which are initially inside the flea and subsequently grow inside your dog.
 In younger animals, a severe flea infestation can cause anemia as the feeding of the fleas can reduce their red bloods cells.

 - They aren't only an issue in the spring and summer